EBZebra/docs/edge/source/guide/ShortcutCreator.md

-# Enterprise Browser Shortcut Creator Utility
+# Enterprise Browser Shortcut Creator Utility for Windows

 ## Shortcut Creator Utility
 Shortcut Creator is a Windows utility that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
 From a single screen, the tool can create and deploy multiple shortcuts, each with a unique name, startpage URL and Config.xml file, if desired.
 For Android, each shortcut also can have a unique icon.
-Shortcuts for different platforms can be created at one time and easily deployed to their respective platforms all at once.
+Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management system (MDM).

 Shortcut Creator is included with Zebra Enterprise Browser 1.3.

+**This guide assumes that an Enterprise Browser app exists on the device**.
+If that's not the case, please follow instructions for [installing Enterprise Browser](../guide-setup) first, then return here.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../guide/ConfigEditor) and the [Config.xml Reference](../guide/configreference).

 ### QUICK STEPS
+1. Use these instructions after [installing Enterprise Browser](../guide-setup).
-1. Open Shortcut Creator and **select a platform** (Android or Windows Mobile/CE).
+2. Open Shortcut Creator and **select a platform** (Android or Windows Mobile/CE).
-2. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
+3. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
-3. **Enter a name** for the shortcut.
+4. **Enter a name** for the shortcut.
-4. **Specify a start page** URL.
+5. **Specify a start page** URL.
-5. **Select an icon** for your shortcut (Android only).
+6. **Select an icon** for your shortcut (Android only).
-6. Click **Add to List** to store settings and create another, if desired.
+7. Click **Add to List** to store settings and create another, if desired.
-7. Click **Save Shortcut** to save all shortcut settings for later retrieval.
+8. Click **Save Shortcut** to save all shortcut settings for later retrieval.
-8. Click **Push to Device** to deploy (via ADB or ActiveSync).
+9. Click **Push to Device** to deploy (via ADB or ActiveSync).
-9. **Launch Enterprise Browser** to create shortcut(s) on device.
+10. **Launch Enterprise Browser** to create shortcut(s) on device.

-**NOTE: Shortcut creation behavior is determined by the &lt;shortcut&gt; tag in the Config.xml file, and must be configured prior to deployment**.
+**NOTE: Shortcut creation behavior is determined by the &lt;shortcut&gt; tag in the Config.xml file on the target device.
+This tag must be configured prior to shortcut deployment**.

 ## Prerequisites
 * **Windows development host**